The BMW i3 electric car is a tour de force of advanced engineering--and it was the most energy-efficient car sold in the U.S. in 2014 and 2015.

 But those customers would "bring the cars to the dealers, and the dealers wouldn't be able to do anything."

-Those owners have said the AM radio largely works fine.
+Those owners said the AM radio largely works fine.
 Some report minor interference, but most say it's perfectly acceptable.

 With web-connected 4G mobile devices and live traffic data integrated into the i3's navigation system, perhaps AM radio is now simply a relic of the past that drivers can do without--rather like CD players?